(All fields required)

 Spreading the Message

 With funding from the National Institute of Mental Health, investigators at Cincinnati Children’s are working on ways to disseminate this intervention to other communities.
 They recently completed a research study in which pediatricians in Dayton, OH, Jefferson, IN and Lexington and Louisville, KY, were trained to use this intervention through videoconference training and a web portal that allows pediatricians to collect parent and teacher rating scales online.
 The web portal scores rating scales in real time and provides pediatricians with reports as well as immediate warnings when side effects emerge or behavioral deterioration occurs.
 The web portal also continually updates information regarding physician practice behavior, thereby allowing pediatricians to view how they are doing in relation to the AAP guidelines.
-In this study, investigators demonstrated substantial gains in the quality of ADHD care among community-based pediatricians (Epstein et al., in press).
+In this study, investigators demonstrated substantial gains in the quality of ADHD care among community-based pediatricians (Epstein et al., 2011).

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900